zoubohao/Deepurify/README.md

 Then, you can use Deepurify from command:
 ```
-deepurify clean  -i /path/to/your/mags/ -o /path/to/your/output/ --bin_suffix fa --gpu_num 2
+deepurify clean  -i /path/to/your/mags/ -o /path/to/your/output/ --bin_suffix fa --gpu_num 1 --num_worker 1
 ```